getbouncer/react-native-cardscan/README.md

 ##### Android

-1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.getbouncer.RNCardscanPackage;` to the imports at the top of the file
-  - Add `new RNCardscanPackage()` to the list returned by the `getPackages()` method
-2. Append the following lines to `android/settings.gradle`:
+1. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
     ```
+      implementation project(':react-native-cardscan')
+      implementation "com.getbouncer:cardscan:1.0.5151"
+      implementation "com.getbouncer:cardscan-base:1.0.5151"
+    ```
+1. Append the following lines to `android/settings.gradle`:
+    ```
     include ':react-native-cardscan'
     project(':react-native-cardscan').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-cardscan/android')
     ```
-3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
-    ```
-      compile project(':react-native-cardscan')
-    ```
+1. Open `android/app/src/main/java/[...]/MainApplication.java`
+    - Add `import com.getbouncer.RNCardscanPackage;` to the imports at the top of the file
+    - Add `new RNCardscanPackage()` to the list returned by the `getPackages()` method

 ### Configure CardScan SDK